Can A Dog’s Diet Affect Behaviour?

-It is a well established fact that food can affect people’s health and well being.
-The association between diet mental health and behaviour has been less documented.
+It’s a well established fact that food can affect people’s health and well being.
+The association between diet and mental health behaviour has been less documented.
 However, it is an emerging subject for more serious research.
-In this article we look at diet and canine behaviour and whether certain foods can affect a dog’s mental function.
+In this Holidays4Dogs article we look at diet and canine behaviour and whether certain foods can affect a dog’s mental function.

 As far back as medieval times, people believed that diet had an impact on mood.
 Depression, or low mood, for example, could be remedied by eating dates, or elder flowers.